wcarmon/docs/java/jackson.partial_deserialize.md

     (eg. to retain some raw nested JSON)

-# Step-1: Make a class for holding indexes on the original JSON
+# Step-1: Make a class to hold indexes of the original JSON
 ```java
 @Value
 public class RawJSONIndexes {